uclaradio/uclaradio.com/README.md

 - Ensure you have Mongo installed and a Mongo db instance is running
   - For macOS: If you have [homebrew](http://brew.sh/) installed, you can just run [`setup.sh`](https://github.com/uclaradio/uclaradio/blob/master/setup.sh) to set up node and MongoDB automatically!
 - In the project root directory, run `npm install` to install dependencies (may need sudo)
-- Run `npm start` to start the server for development
+- Run `npm run dev` to start the server for development
 - Point your browser to [`http://localhost:3000`](http://localhost:3000) :heart_eyes:

 #### Production